 Apple released the first beta of iOS 14.4 and more in mid-December.
 Now hints of a new workout feature have been discovered.

-Twitter user Khaos Tian has a Contribution published a video showing a feature called "Time to Walk" in iOS 14.4.
-To be precise, Apple seems to be preparing an audio-controlled walking workout for the Apple Watch.
-"Time to Walk" seems to be a variation of "Time to Stand", the request to stand up for a moment every hour.
-This new feature encourages users to take a walk every day - under supervision.
+Twitter user Khaos Tian has a Contribution Apple has released a new feature called "Time to Walk" in iOS 14.4.
+Apple appears to be preparing an audio-guided walking workout for the Apple Watch.
+"Time to Walk" appears to be a variation of "Time to Stand," the prompt to stand up for a moment every hour.
+This new feature encourages users to take a walk every day—under supervision.

 Apple Watch: Time to go for a walk

-The Apple Watch will periodically display a "Time to Stand" reminder to remind users not to sit around for too long.
-The idea is to stretch your legs and walk around the room, take a bathroom break, or do something else to keep moving.
-With iOS 14.4, Apple seems to want to go much further.
-There are hints that Apple will remind users to take a walk once a day in the future.
-At least, that's what the current beta suggests.
-The feature itself seems to be disabled for now.
-Interestingly, it also comes with an audio track so users can receive voice instructions or encouragement while walking.
-Users can load the corresponding workouts onto the Apple Watch when it's turned on and connected to an iPhone.
-The button to download the workouts is on the Watch and in the Watch app.
+The Apple Watch regularly displays a "Time to Stand" reminder to remind users not to sit for too long.
+The idea is to stretch their legs and walk across the room, take a bathroom break, or do something else to keep moving.
+With iOS 14.4, Apple seems to want to go even further.
+There are indications that Apple will remind users to take a walk once a day in the future.
+At least, this is what the current beta suggests.
+The feature itself currently appears to be disabled.
+Interestingly, it also comes with an audio track, allowing users to receive voice prompts or encouragement during their walk.
+Users can download the corresponding workouts to the Apple Watch when it's turned on and connected to an iPhone.
+The button to download the workouts is located on the watch and in the Watch app.

 iOS 14.4 & Apple Watch: Walking with or without Fitness+?

 References to "WORKOUT_GUIDED_WALK" were also found in the iOS 14.4 code, which indicates guided walking.
 The new feature may be related to Fitness+, Apple's newly launched sports and fitness service.
-It currently only includes workouts that users can do indoors.
+It currently only includes workouts that users can perform indoors.
 Users can run and cycle, but only on a treadmill or exercise bike.
-This means that users cannot use Fitness+ outdoors at the moment.
-However, audio-based workouts for walking could be intended for exactly this purpose.
-However, it is not impossible that the new feature will appear on its own - i.e. independently of Fitness+.
-Together with "Time to Walk", the code hints suggest that Apple is also working on "Time to Push" workouts for people who have physical limitations and cannot walk.
-This can be compared to "Time to Roll", the alternative to "Time to Stand" for users in wheelchairs.
+This means that users cannot currently use Fitness+ outdoors.
+However, audio-based walking workouts could be intended for precisely this purpose.
+However, it is not impossible that the new feature will appear independently of Fitness+.
+Along with "Time to Walk," the code clues suggest that Apple is also working on "Time to Push" workouts for people with physical limitations who cannot walk.
+This can be compared to "Time to Roll," the alternative to "Time to Stand" for users in wheelchairs.
 (Photo by raditya / Bigstockphoto)

 - Advertising tracking: Feature appears under iOS 14.4